Federal Mail and Wire Fraud Defense Attorneys

 Fraud is a broad term that encompasses a wide range of generally dishonest conduct.
 Federal law has criminalized a number of different types of fraud, including mail and wire fraud.
 Broadly speaking, mail and wire fraud refer to using the U.S. mail or various forms of electronic communication to engage in a fraudulent scheme.
 The statute is very broad and there is a wide range of commercial conduct that could potentially be prosecuted as mail and wire fraud.
 If you have been accused of mail or wire fraud, there are often many defenses that an attorney can raise in order to defend against allegations of fraudulent conduct.

-To schedule a free consultation with our experienced federal criminal defense attorneys, call Duffy Law, LLC today at 203-946-2000.
+To schedule a consultation with our experienced federal criminal defense attorneys, call Duffy Law, LLC today at 203-946-2000.

 Mail and wire fraud can take a variety of forms